ooples/OoplesFinance.StockIndicators/README.md

 ### Support or Contact

-Email me at cheatcountry@gmail.com for any help or support.
+Email me at cheatcountry@gmail.com for any help or support or to let me know of ways to further improve this library.